bencemali/fheanor/examples/bfv_basics/Readme.md

 Furthermore, for the so-called "relinearization key" `rk`, which is required for multiplications, we have to choose a standard deviation of the included RLWE noise (`3.2` is the standard choice) and a decomposition of all RNS factors into "digits".
 A large number of small digits will cause low noise growth, but larger key-switching keys and slower key-switching.
-The function [`crate::gadget_product::digits::RNSGadgetVectorDigitIndices::select_digits()`] will equally distribute all RNS factors across the given number of digits which is usually a reasonable choice.
+The function [`RNSGadgetVectorDigitIndices::select_digits()`] will equally distribute all RNS factors across the given number of digits which is usually a reasonable choice.
 Here, we choose 2 digits, which might be too low for complex scenarios, but is sufficient for this example.

 ## Encryption and Decryption

 Next, let's encrypt a message.
 The plaintext space of BFV is the ring `R_t = Z[X]/(Phi_m(X), t)`, which we already have created previously.
-To encrypt, we now need to encode whatever data we have as an element of this ring (e.g. via [`feanor_math::rings::extension::FreeAlgebra::from_canonical_basis()`] ), and can then encrypt it as follows:
+To encrypt, we now need to encode whatever data we have as an element of this ring (e.g. via [`FreeAlgebra::from_canonical_basis()`] ), and can then encrypt it as follows:
 ```rust
 # use feanor_math::rings::extension::FreeAlgebraStore;
 # use feanor_math::ring::RingExtensionStore;